mchedlish/webPage-optimization/README.md

 - function updatePositions, which caused bottleneck, was optimaized (lines 491-499).
 - used ngrok to measure performacne of page on with Page Speed Insights which was initially very low: onlu 27-29 points.

+- style.css, another css file, inlined and 97-98 score acheived on page speed insights.
+- minified HTML and JS files.
+- compressed two pictures in "img" file in "views" folder.
+- included two screenshot picture which show final score of 91 for page Speed Insights measure in internet exloprer which doesn't have any plug-ins.

+### How to check speed score
+- Use ngrok to check page speed score on Page Speed Insights.
+- Use web browser without plug-ins to measure speed.
+- close all other applications.